 Challenge Detail of challenge 1 Attendance at school Historically attendance a barrier and on from pandemic - do some parents have the mind-set of school is a choice?
-2 Social, Emotional, Physical and Mental Health How pupils feel about themselves/learning Wider family struggles these have got worse with the cost of living crisis (financial, confined, social contact) 3 'Lost Learning' Inconsistent teaching/learning for some individuals still on 'catch up' A significant number of pupils are falling behind age related expectations in core skills - reading, writing and maths.
-Our youngest pupils have poor language skills, including limited vocabulary and struggle to communication and interact appropriately The impact of this cannot be underestimated.
-4 Mobility Pupil movement as a result of pandemic or military movement.
+2 Social, Emotional, Physical and Mental Health How pupils feel about themselves/learning Wider family struggles these have got worse with the cost of living crisis (financial, confined, social contact) 3 'Gaps in Learning' Inconsistent teaching/learning for some individuals (mobility - new into our school) A significant number of pupils are falling behind age related expectations in core skills - reading, writing and maths.
+Our youngest pupils have poor language skills, including limited vocabulary and struggle to communication and interact appropriately 4 Mobility Pupil movement as a result of military movement.
 Ensuring pitch of levels/abilities/gaps is accurate